 Henry Garnet Man was born on 2 October 1804 at Fort St. George, Presidency of Madras, India, the elder son of Peter Bruels and Catherine (Walch) Man and was baptized on 29 December 1804 at St. Mary, Fort St. George.
-[Last entry for 1804 below]
+[Last entry for the year 1804].

 Henry married Elizabeth Garrard on 27 October 1840 at St. Mark, Kennington, Lambeth, Surrey.
 Henry died on 4 November 1873 at 19 Derby Terrace, Derby Road, Croydon, Surrey, aged 69, and he was buried at Queens Road Cemetery, Croydon.

 Elizabeth was born on 24 October in 1808 in India, the daughter of Colonel William Garrard and Martha Francis.
 She died on 3 September 1890.

 Henry and Elizabeth belong to Generation Five.
 There was no issue.